Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 April 2025 10.39.33 UTC
+- WIB: Sabtu, 26 April 2025 11.30.44 UTC
-- WITA: Sabtu, 26 April 2025 11.39.33 UTC
+- WITA: Sabtu, 26 April 2025 12.30.44 UTC
-- WIT: Sabtu, 26 April 2025 12.39.33 UTC
+- WIT: Sabtu, 26 April 2025 13.30.44 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: success
+Kategori: inspirational